Maria Torribia: Veneration

-After Isidore's death, Maria became a hermit, but she too performed miracles and merited after her death the byname "of the Head", because the relic of her head (conserved in a reliquary and carried in procession) has often brought rain from heaven to dry countrysides.
+After Isidore's death, Maria became a hermit.
+She was said to have performed miracles and merited after her death the byname de la Cabeza, because the relic of her head (conserved in a reliquary and carried in procession) has often brought rain from heaven to dry countrysides.

 After being moved several times, her relics were eventually gathered in 1769 at the Real Colegiata de San Isidro in Madrid where they remain for public veneration.
 They are placed with the uncorrupted body of her husband.
 She was beatified by Pope Innocent XII on 11 August 1697.

-Revered by farm workers throughout the Catholic world, Saint Mary of the Head shares both a commemoration with her husband on 15 May, and has an own feast on 9 September.
+Revered by farm workers throughout the Catholic world, Saint Mary of the Head has her own feast on 9 September, and shares the Feast of Saint Isidore the Laborer with her husband on 15 May.